 Nevada may have more tourists posting reviews, while visitors to Michigan are silent.

-Let’s start with something simple: how do the number of reviews scale with each state’s population?
+Let’s start with something simple: how does the number of reviews scale with each state’s population?
 Conventional wisdom would dictate the more populous the state, the more hotel reviews you’re going to see.

 The chart above supports this hypothesis, but some states sit way outside this trend.
 States like Nevada, New York, and Texas generate an abnormally high number of reviews based on their population.
-On the other hand, other states, like Michigan, Washington and Pennsylvania, are doing very poorly when it comes to generating hotel reviews for their population.
+On the other hand, other states, like Michigan, Washington, and Pennsylvania, are doing very poorly when it comes to generating hotel reviews for their population.
 In general, you’ll see states that outperform are those states that are typically considered more “touristy.”
-Given the importance of reviews on consumer behavior, it may make sense for some states to actively encourage travelers to post reviews.
+Given the importance of reviews on consumer behavior, it may make sense for some states to encourage travelers to post reviews actively.

 Higher Tourism Budgets Correlate with More Reviews